 Last Updated on 23/12/2020

 As a solo traveller, exploring a destination on your own itinerary is a liberating experience but sometimes, if you aren’t too confident or want to take a back seat, group tours are a refreshing alternative.
 The right travel companies provide you with the opportunity to travel without the stress of planning where to go next.
 They are a great way to meet like-minded travellers and they can challenge you to visit countries you might not have had the confidence to visit on your own.

 There are also a few downsides to consider when choosing a group tour.
 If you’re not careful, they can almost defeat the point of solo travel, they’re expensive and you can run the risk of not enjoying the experience as much as you hoped.
 Want to make sure a group tour is the right option for your solo travel plans?
 Here are the pros and cons you need to know:

-The pros of a group tour for solo travellers
+The pros of group tours for solo travellers

-Group tours are a great way for like-minded solo travellers to meet.
-After all, everyone on the tour shares by default the same common interest to see the country the same way you do.
-For this reason, group tours are a useful tool for any solo traveller who is anxious about being lonely.
-I can guarantee that you’re never alone.
-More often than not you spend about 24/7 with these people so you really have no choice but to make friends.
+Group tours are a useful way for like-minded solo travellers to meet.
+By default, everyone shares the same common interest – to explore the destination in the same way you want to.
+For this reason, doing a group tour is ideal for any solo traveller who is anxious about getting lost or feeling lonely.
+I can guarantee that you’ll never be alone.
+In fact, you spend almost 24/7 with the group so you really have no choice but to make friends.